-How to Start a Fire in a Fire Pit & Other Safety Tips
+How to Start a Fire in a Fire Pit & More Fire Safety Tips

 Roasting Marshmallows in Fire Pit | CPI Security Blog

-The air is cool and crisp, you can hear the crunching of freshly fallen leaves beneath your feet, and you have a warm cup of apple cider in your hands.
-The only thing missing from making this a picture-perfect fall evening is the crackling flames of a fire.
+The air is cool and crisp.
+You hear the crunching of freshly fallen leaves under your feet.
+You clutch a warm mug of apple cider in your hands.
+There’s only one thing that could make this picture-perfect fall scene better: the crackling flames of a fire.

-The warmth, smell, and ambiance of a fire are synonymous with fall, but before you strike a match, make sure you know how to start and put out a fire in a fire pit safely.
-Here, we’ll share fire pit safety tips you should know before you gather around the fire with friends and family this fall.
+The warmth, smell, and mesmerizing glow of a backyard firepit are synonymous with fall.
+But before you strike that first match, it is important to make sure you know how to safely start and put out a fire in your fire pit.
+Here, we’ll share fire pit safety tips that everyone should know before gathering around the fire with family and friends this season.

-You can use liquid propane or natural gas to fuel a gas fire pit.
-Many homeowners choose liquid propane because it’s easier than tapping into the home’s existing natural gas line.
-Since gas is fueling the fire, you don’t need firewood.
-Instead, some people surround the burner with fire glass, lava rock, porcelain fireballs, or metal logs.
-Just make sure the material you choose is compatible with your heat source.
+Gas-burning fire pits are popular alternatives to wood-burning firepits.
+Liquid propane or natural gas can be used to fuel gas fire pits.
+Many homeowners choose liquid propane because it is considerably easier to install than tapping into your home’s existing natural gas line.
+Since gas fuels the fire, there is no need for firewood.
+Instead, you’ll often find the burner surrounded with fire glass, lava rocks, porcelain fire balls, or metal logs.
+Just make sure that the material you choose is compatible with your heat source.

-However, if you prefer something with low maintenance and convenience, choose a gas fire pit.
-Starting a fire in a gas fire pit isn’t as labor-intensive, and you can control the size of the flames with the turn of a valve.
+However, if you prefer low maintenance and convenience, it is hard to beat the gas fire pit.
+Starting a fire in a gas firepit isn’t labor-intensive and you can simply control the size of your flame with the turn of a valve.

-Regardless of what type of fire pit you choose, be sure to keep an eye on your backyard and latest investment with a CPI Security Outdoor Camera.
+Regardless of which type you choose, you’ll want to keep an eye on your backyard and new fire pit investment with a CPI Security Outdoor Camera.

 How to Start a Fire in a Fire Pit